 Reject false solutions and promote a much better international aviation agreement

 The UK government should formally reject CORSIA and offsetting.
-It should also more actively promote an international aviation agreement that reduces aviation, rules out unsustainable use of biofuels, covers all climate warming emissions, and is consistent with the 1.5°C limit.
-But it shouldn’t wait for this agreement – it should show international leadership and adopt its own measures.
+It should also more actively promote an international aviation agreement that reduces aviation, rules out unsustainable use of biofuels, covers all climate-warming emissions, and is consistent with the 1.5°C limit.
+But it shouldn’t wait for this agreement – it should show international leadership and adopt these measures on its own.